KristoferMar/Vue-Guide/vue-routing/README.md

 <h2> Explanation </h2>

 Routing is setup and handled in the "routes.js" and "main.js" files.
 Specially the router.js file keeps track of your routes and strucuter.
-In there you will also find two constants which are created to implement "lazy loading". <br><br>
+In there you will also find two constants which are created to implement "lazy loading". <br>

-The best way to learn about vue routing is by analyzing the code and play around with this simple setup: <br><br>
+The best way to learn about vue routing is by analyzing the code and play around with this simple setup: <br>

 Routing setup <br>
 https://github.com/KristoferMar/Vue-Guide/blob/master/vue-routing/src/routes.js